THE CHURCH OF ST BERNARD OF CLAIRVAUX

 In 1865 Father Baines, the priest at Witham opened a chapel in Coggeshall dedicated to St Cecilia.
 Its location is not known but for four years mass was occasionally celebrated there.

 In 1866 Richard Rann of Messing Park converted to Catholicism and became a great benefactor of a new mission in Kelvedon.
 A school was conducted and priests administered to the local population including that of Coggeshall.
-In 1897 a community of Franciscan Nuns took charge of a convent orphanage in Kelvedon and the nun’s would visit Coggeshall to care for the poor.
+In 1897 a community of Franciscan Nuns took charge of a convent orphanage in Kelvedon and the nuns began to visit Coggeshall to care for the poor.

 In 1898 the priest in Kelvedon, Father Egglemeers, began to celebrate Mass once a month in the home of Mrs Sheldrake in Coggeshall.
 This was continued by Father Byles from 1905 – 1907.
 He was later famous as the priest from the Titanic who helped others to safety and twice refused a place in a lifeboat.
 His body was never found, or at least never identified.